Chilean literature: Chilean literature during conquest and colonial times

 As the native cultures of the territories known today as Chile had no written tradition, (please see Mapudungun alphabet), Chilean literature was born during the Spanish conquest of the 1500s.
 The conquistador Pedro de Valdivia wrote letters to the king, Charles V (Carlos Primero de España), and in one of these letters, of 1554, he admiringly describes the natural beauty and landscape of the country.
 Along with the conquerors came missionaries to teach and convert the native peoples to Christianity, spreading not only their religion but also their language, writing and other arts and artisan skills.
 Chilean literature in the time of the Spanish conquest consisted mainly of chronicles of the war of Arauco.
 Most soldiers with the ability to write had to use the sword more often than the pen, so during the conquest and colonisation, the main role of literature was to keep historical records of the campaign.
-One exception to this, however, was the poem La Araucana, published in Spain in 1569, 1578, and 1589 and also known as "The Araucaniad".
+One exception to this, however, was the poem La Araucana, published in Spain in 1569, 1578, and 1589 and also known as The Araucaniad in English.
 La Araucana, written by Alonso de Ercilla, is the most significant epic poem in the modern Spanish language and is one of the most important works of the Spanish Golden Age (Siglo de Oro), describing the conquest of Chile in hendecasyllable verse.
-Later, Pedro de Oña, the first poet born in Chile, published an imitation of Ercilla, "El Arauco domado" or The Tamed Arauco in 1596.
+Later, Pedro de Oña, the first poet born in Chile, published an imitation of Ercilla, El Arauco domado (The Tamed Arauco) in 1596.

-In the 17th and 18th centuries, historical work prevailed, including "Historia del Reino de Chile" (History of the Realm of Chile) by Alonso de Góngora Marmolejo, "Histórica relación del Reino de Chile" (Historical Account of the Realm of Chile) by Alonso de Ovalle; and "Cautiverio feliz" (Happy Captivity) by Francisco Núñez de Pineda y Bascuñán.
-This period also saw scientific writers like Juan Ignacio Molina, who wrote the "Ensayo sobre la Historia Natural de Chile" (An Essay on the Natural History of Chile), and the epic historical poem "El Purén indómito" (The Indomitable Purén), written by Fernando Álvarez de Toledo.
+In the 17th and 18th centuries, historical work prevailed, including Historia del Reino de Chile (History of the Realm of Chile) by Alonso de Góngora Marmolejo, Histórica relación del Reino de Chile (Historical Account of the Realm of Chile) by Alonso de Ovalle; and Cautiverio feliz (Happy Captivity) by Francisco Núñez de Pineda y Bascuñán.
+This period also saw scientific writers like Juan Ignacio Molina, who wrote the "Ensayo sobre la Historia Natural de Chile" (An Essay on the Natural History of Chile), and the epic historical poem El Purén indómito (The Indomitable Purén), written by Fernando Álvarez de Toledo.

 During the colonial period until the 19th century, literary works written by Chilean nuns spotlighted: there were spiritual letters, diaries, autobiographies and epistolaries; several writers stood out, including Tadea de San Joaquín, Úrsula Suárez and Josefa de los Dolores, whose works became the best known of its kind in the South American region.